 Under assimilated Regulation (EU) 2015/262 laying down rules pursuant to Directives 90/427/EEC and 2009/156/EC as regards the methods for the identification of equidae (Equine Passport Regulation) no person may sell a horse without a passport.
 On the sale of a horse, the seller must give the passport to the buyer; at auction sales the seller must give the passport to the auctioneer who then must give the passport to the buyer.
-The buyer must register the new ownership within 30 days.
+The buyer must notify the relevant passport issuing body (IB) of the new ownership within 30 days by providing their name, address and contact details and sending the passport back to the IB.

-Passports must be applied for within six months of birth or by 30 November of the calendar year in which the horse is born, whichever is later.
+Passport applications must be received by the IB at least 30 days before the horse reaches six months of age or by 1 December in the calendar year in which it is born, whichever is later.
 A foal not yet meeting these time limits may be moved at the foot of its dam without a passport and may therefore be sold without a passport; however, auctioneers may require a passport to meet their own conditions, so you should check before moving your horses to an auction.